peter-huang0402/tmp_test/README.md

          ![](https://i.imgur.com/ayxOPBr.jpg)

          Given SOFA performance, please assign vcores which is located in the same physical CPU.
-And, in default SOFA prefers to assign 7:3 or 8:4.  (lfsm_io_thread:lfsm_bh_thread)
+And, in default the ratio of lfsm_io_thread to lfsm_bh_thread for SOFA is 7:3 or 8:4.

          ```
             <property>